baehyunsol/engine/mdxts/articles/MDxt-Reference.md

 [[/red]]
 ```

 As you see above, the first and the last paragraph only consist of a macro.
-The macro will be rendered to `<div class="color_red">`.
+The macro will be rendered to `<div class="color-red">`.

 [multiline macro]: #multiline-macro